failfa-st/learn-langchainjs/README.md

 robotic parrot to life, demonstrating the incredible potential of LangChainJS in the process.

 Bonus: When we are done, RoboAlex will also be able to answer any LangChainJS-related questions for us.
-If you want to check this out directly, please refer to the [RoboAlex CLI](#roboalex-cli) section that comes together with this repository.
+If you want to check this out directly, please refer to the [Ask RoboAlex](#ask-roboalex) section that comes together with this repository.

 ### Chapter 1: Answer a simple question